allenai/infinigram-api/docs/indexes.md

         }
       }
      ```
-  2. Add a volumeMount to the -api container
+  2. Add a volumeMount to the indexVolumeMounts
      ```
       {
           mountPath: "/mnt/infinigram-array/<VOLUME_NAME>",